junkwama/Judy-Nkwama/README.md

 </h4>
 <br><br>

-- 🔭 I’m currently working on EJCSK-ISTANBUL
+- 🔭 I’m currently working on ui001
 - 🌱 I’m currently learning NodeJs
 - 💬 Ask me about anything
 - ⚡ Fun fact: All the informations above are fake 😄😄